So, how do I report an incident?

 This accident report must be filed in addition to the required BSA incident report forms.

 This FAQ has been developed to assist you with the gathering and entering of incidents into the online Incident Reporting system.

 Answer: Timely and complete incident reporting provides BSA with an opportunity for analysis of incidents that occur and promotes continuous improvement of our programs.
 The sooner a clear, concise, and complete incident report is made, the sooner an appropriate response to the incident can occur.
 You can now report accidents, near misses and youth protection incidents along with National Service Center employee accidents.

-Answer: Based upon cost we have purchased enough licenses that allows for allocation between local councils and BSA locations such as Supply, Scouts shops and High Adventure Bases.
+Answer: Based upon cost, we have purchased enough licenses that allows for allocation between local councils and BSA locations such as Supply, Scouts shops and High Adventure Bases.
+We have added 2 additional licenses for your system administers to assign, making a total 4 users per council.
 You should not activate a license(s) unless you are committed to the incident entry process.
-We will continue to evaluate the number of available licenses.

 Answer: It is recommended that Chrome be used as this will provide you with the best functionality.
 Internet Explorer can be used but you may or may not experience some technical issues depending on which version of IE you are using.